 This lawsuit comes in a long line of other suits filed against colleges in Ohio.
 Since March, six cases of unfair hearings have been filed against schools such as University of Dayton, Ohio State University, the University of Cincinnati, Ohio University, and Marietta College.
 Attorneys believe the recent pressure from the government and civil rights groups cause universities to act quickly and strictly against the accused.
 Attorneys like Ginsberg credit the fear of losing funding as a motive for the harsh judgements.

 UD, like many other universities, allegedly have little protection rules in placed for the accused party.
-At The Koffel Law Firm we believe that everyone is innocent until proven guilty and entitled to a fair due process of the law.
+At Koffel Brininger Nesbitt we believe that everyone is innocent until proven guilty and entitled to a fair due process of the law.
 If you have been accused or treated unfairly in a sexual misconduct case, contact our Columbus attorneys today to learn about your legal rights.